Anoka-Ramsey Community College

 - Second largest Nursing program in Minnesota.

-Men’s and women’s Golden Rams basketball teams won 2014 regional championships.
+- Men’s and women’s Golden Rams soccer teams won 2016 regional championships.

 - 50 Years of Transforming Lives!